 The good news about all five of these crowns is that you don't have to know a special secret to qualify for them.
-They aren't just for supersaints.
-Receiving them is a matter of everyday, consistent faithfulness, of getting up every morning and saying, "Lord, I give You my life today as a kingdom man.
-I want to obey You, to love my wife and children, and to honor You in everything I say and do."
+They aren't just for super-saints.
+Receiving them is a matter of everyday, consistent faithfulness, of getting up every morning and saying, "Lord, I give You my life today.
+I want to obey You and to honor You in everything I say and do."